aquilesC/aquiles.me/content/essays/_How to incentivize a scipreneurial path.md

 The first risk a person assumes is **financial**.
 Many entrepreneurs start with non remunerated jobs.
 They spend countless hours looking for investment, prototyping, following workshops, without getting paid.

-The risk in this case is to **never recover this investment**.
+The risk in this case is to **never recover their investment**.

 And even if an entrepreneur secures their own salary, there is the **opportunity cost**.

 It's very hard to put a number to it.
 In some cases the opportunity cost will be more emotional than financial.
-For example, abandoning an academic career to pursue a commercial idea may not have a financial cost, but it certainly has a higher-degree concern on people.
-Moreover, becoming an entrepreneur, does not necessarily give access to competitive salaries.
+For example, abandoning an academic career to pursue a commercial idea may not have a financial cost, but it certainly is a higher-degree concern on people.
+Moreover, becoming an entrepreneur does not necessarily give access to competitive salaries.
 Long term, the question of whether a founder is more employable than a non-founder is open to debate.

 In any case, whoever has decided to get a postdoc position is also assuming a large opportunity cost compared to finding a stable job.
 The reasoning regarding entrepreneurship should be equivalent, but scientists are not used to thinking in those terms.

 Finally, the **emotional costs** of starting a business are seldom acknowledged.

 Startups are a high-stress/high-reward environment.
-There are an infinite number of things to do, from various natures.
+There are an infinite number of things to do, arising from various contexts.
 Entrepreneurs juggle between tasks of different importance and impact.
 They grow into that position without a plan.
 It's easy to let work interfere with your personal life.
 Entrepreneurship as a career choice may have a direct impact on your relationships, and this is not a matter to overlook when making the decision.
 ## Focus on people
 A quick search online will immediately show that **early investors invest in people**, not in companies.